bitpay/bitcore-node/README.md

     }
 ]
 ```
-Please note that in case confirmations are cached (which happens by default when the number of confirmations is bigger that INSIGHT_SAFE_CONFIRMATIONS) the response will include the pair confirmationsFromCache:true, and confirmations will equal INSIGHT_SAFE_CONFIRMATIONS.
-See noCache and INSIGHT_IGNORE_CACHE options for details.
+Please note that in case confirmations are cached (which happens by default when the number of confirmations is bigger that BLOCKCHAIN_API_SAFE_CONFIRMATIONS) the response will include the pair confirmationsFromCache:true, and confirmations will equal BLOCKCHAIN_API_SAFE_CONFIRMATIONS.
+See noCache and BLOCKCHAIN_API_IGNORE_CACHE options for details.